 Jury Acquits Young Driver of All Manslaughter by Motor Vehicle Charges

-Before we dive into the details of this case, we felt it would be helpful to define for you the two charges our client faced in this case: Manslaughter by Vehicle – Gross Negligence and Manslaughter by Vehicle – Criminal Negligence.
+Before we dive into the details of this case, we felt it would be helpful to define for you the two charges our client faced in this case: Manslaughter by Motor Vehicle – Gross Negligence and Manslaughter by Motor Vehicle – Criminal Negligence.

 Manslaughter by Vehicle – Gross Negligence is defined in the Maryland Criminal Code, Section 2-209 as causing the death of another as a result of driving, operating, or controlling a vehicle in a grossly negligent manner.
 Courts in Maryland have defined gross negligence as a “reckless disregard for human life”.
 This of course requires a showing of the state of mind of the defendant.
 Courts in Maryland have ruled that only conduct that is of extraordinary or outrageous character will be sufficient to imply this state of mind.
 Simple negligence will not be sufficient – even reckless driving may not be enough.